Chautauqua: Music

 Waikiki Hawaiians, with ukulele and other guitars, to perform at a Chautauqua in 1917.

 Music was important to Chautauqua, with band music in particular demand.
 John Philip Sousa protégé Bohumir Kryl's Bohemian Band was frequently seen on the circuit.
 One of the numbers Kryl featured was the "Anvil Chorus" from Il Trovatore, with four husky timpanists in leather aprons hammering on anvils shooting sparks (enhanced through special effects) across the darkened stage.
 Spirituals were also popular.
 White audiences appreciated seeing African-Americans performing something other than minstrelsy.
 Other musical features of the Chautauqua included groups like the Jubilee Singers, who sang a mix of spirituals and popular tunes, and singers and instrumental groups like American Quartette, who played popular music, ballads, and songs from the "old country".
 Entertainers on the Chautauqua circuit such as Charles Ross Taggart, billed as "The Man From Vermont" and "The Old Country Fiddler", played violin, sang, performed ventriloquism and comedy, and told tall tales about life in rural New England.

 Opera became a part of the Chautauqua experience in 1926, when the American Opera Company, an outgrowth of the Eastman School of Music, began touring the country.
 Under the direction of Russian tenor Vladimir Rosing, the AOC presented five operas in one week at the Chautauqua Amphitheater.
 By 1929, a permanent Chautauqua Opera company had been established.

 Political context

-Favorite political reform topics at Chautauqua lectures included temperance (and prohibition), women's suffrage, and child labor laws.
-Locally and nationally famous politicians were eager to reach this large, enthusiastic audience.
-By far the favorite, making thousands of appearances, was William Jennings Bryan, the Democratic nominee for president in 1896, 1900 and 1908.
+Political reform topics at Chautauqua lectures included temperance (and prohibition), women's suffrage, and child labor laws.
+Locally and nationally famous politicians were eager to reach this large audience.
+By far the fan favorite, making thousands of appearances, was William Jennings Bryan, the Democratic nominee for president in 1896, 1900 and 1908.

 Chautauqua officials avoided taking blatantly partisan stands.
 Instead they invited public officials and candidates of various political persuasions to lecture, assuring a balanced program for the members of the assembly.
 For example, during the 1936 season at the Chautauqua Institution, in anticipation of that year's presidential election, visitors heard addresses by incumbent Franklin D. Roosevelt, Republican nominee Alf Landon, and two third-party candidates.